Projects

 Urban-Rural Intergroup Dialogues

-An ongoing pilot study of intergroup dialogue (IGD) to improve participants’ (a) awareness of social identities, privilege, and oppression; (b) intergroup understanding and relationships; (c) strategies to engage and intervene; and (d) capacity to advance equity and justice for bridging the urban–rural divide.
+An ongoing study of intergroup dialogue (IGD) across urban/suburban/rural identity to improve participants’ (a) understanding of social identities (b) relationships across difference; (c) interrupting bias; and (d) capacity to advance equity for bridging the urban–rural divide.